-- Effective fall 1987, a currently enrolled (i.e., registered, paid and in attendance) undergraduate first-degree student may repeat, once, any course in which a passing grade less than C- is received. - 2.
-A course in which a failing grade is received may be repeated until a passing grade is obtained. - Only the last grade will be computed in the grade point average. - 4.
-All grades will be shown on the transcript. - Courses taken under the repeat course policy will be noted accordingly on the transcript. - The course being repeated cannot be taken on a pass/fail basis unless it was initially taken pass/fail. - 7.
-Course substitutions are not permitted.
+- A. Effective Fall 1987, only a currently enrolled undergraduate, first degree student may repeat once, any course in which a grade of D+ or D is received.
+A course in which a failing "F" grade is received may be repeated until a passing grade is obtained.
+(Those students who have previously repeated a course prior to the effective date may not do so again.) - B. Only the last grade will be computed in the GPA. - C. All grades will be shown on the transcript. - D. Courses taken under the repeat grade policy will be noted accordingly on the transcript. - E. The course being repeated cannot be taken on a pass/fail basis unless they were initially taken pass/fail. - F. Course substitutions are not permitted. - G. Students must be registered and paid for the course to be repeated before an application can be completed in the registrar records office. - In order to be considered enrolled, a student must register, pay tuition and fees and be in attendance.